GSG-G13/trakio/README.md

 > As A Manager

 - I can login to my account.
-- I can see visualization the progress of tasks and projects through charts and graphs.
+- I can see a visualization of the progress of tasks and projects through charts and graphs.
 - I can see all the tasks that I have in all projects.
 - I can create a new project.
-- I can create tasks in the project in the to-do section.
+- I can create tasks in the project in a specific section.
-- I can assign tasks to team members,  set due dates, and upload some attachements.
+- I can assign tasks to team members, set due dates, and upload some attachments.
-- I can change the state of the taks "to-do, doing, review, done".
+- I can change the state of the tasks "to-do, doing, review, done".
 - I can delete any task.
 - I can update team members in the task.
 - I can receive notifications when the state changed by team members.